 Conclusion:

-In order to check if a year is a leap year, you first need to understand which years are considered leap years.
-The most basic method to do this would be through if-else statements; however, that could be scoped to any of the other methods mentioned above depending on your specific requirements.
+To check if a year is a leap year, you first need to understand which years are considered leap years.
+The most basic method to do this would be through if-else statements; however, depending on your specific requirements, that could be scoped to any of the other methods mentioned above.

-Hope after reading this post you have got an idea how to find an leap years.
-If still you have questions then you can ask us in the comment section.
+I hope that after reading this post, you have an idea of how to find leap years.
+If you still have questions, you can ask us in the comment section.